Frequently Asked Questions

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.

 The entire human composting process generally takes between eight to twelve weeks.
-Our staff will communicate timing throughout the process.
-Each body spends about five to seven weeks in a Recompose vessel, then the soil is transferred to a bin to cure and dry for an additional three to five weeks.
+Our staff communicate timing and key moments throughout the process.
+Each body spends about five to seven weeks in a Recompose vessel, then the soil is transferred to an aerated bin to cure for an additional three to five weeks.

 Recompose follows all compost-testing regulations put forth by the Washington State Department of Licensing and the Board of Health.
 The pH range of Recompose compost is usually between 6.5 and 7, which is ideal for most plants.

-During the human composting process, pharmaceuticals, antibiotics, and chemotherapy drugs are reduced to well below safe levels as they are decomposed by microorganisms.
+During the human composting process, pharmaceuticals, antibiotics, and chemotherapy drugs are reduced to well below safe levels as they are inactivated by the sustained heat of the process.

 During the human composting process, staff screen for non-organics like metal fillings, prostheses, and artificial joints.
 These items are recycled when possible.
 Like in cremation, pacemakers are removed before human composting occurs.

 Monitoring for these diseases is the responsibility of hospitals and medical examiners.
-Patients who have received radiation seed implants within 30 days of death are also not eligible for human composting in most cases.
+For patients who have received radiation seed implants, the seeds must be removed and 30 days pass before they are eligible for human composting.

 The soil created by human composting can be mixed with ashes, plants, and other material.
 In some instances, plants can be placed in the vessel at the start of the human composting process.
 Our staff can answer questions about specific materials.
 Learn more about how our human composting process works.